Dana Ghia

-Dana Ghia (born Felicita Ghia; 13 July 1932) is an Italian former actress, singer and model.
+Dana Ghia (born Felicita Ghia; 13 July 1932 – January 2024) was an Italian actress, singer, and model.
 During her acting career, Ghia was sometimes credited as Ghia Arlen.

 Life and career

-Born Felicita Ghia in Milan, Ghia started her career as a runway model.
+Born Felicita Ghia in Milan, Italy, Ghia started her career as a runway model.
 She debuted as a singer in 1953, during a student show, then in 1956 she was first noted thanks to the participation on the RAI contest for newcomers Primo applauso.
-Shorty later Ghia started appearing as a vocalist in several RAI variety shows, and recording several singles.
-Between 1963 and 1977 she appeared in a number of films and TV-series, mainly in character roles.
+Shortly thereafter Ghia started appearing as a vocalist in several RAI variety shows, and recording several singles.
+Between 1963 and 1977 she appeared in a number of films and television series, mainly in character roles.

+Dana Ghia died in January 2024, at the age of 91.